xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix 3d preview latch is global causing jump when first moving a preview -- bug (keith)  Fix when previewing in 3d any rotation causes models to flash white -- bug (keith)  Fix when using keybindings to drop effects the panel reset is not respected on change in effect -- bug (keith)  Fix multi light per node candy canes dont display correctly -- bug (keith)  Fix timezone SMS adjust breaks test message feature -- bug (keith)  Fix blacklist filtered messages not sending SMS response but blacklisted phone was -- bug (keith)  When displaying default message when playing SMS suppress the text format
+   -- bug (keith)  Fix 3d preview latch is global causing jump when first moving a preview -- bug (keith)  Fix when previewing in 3d any rotation causes models to flash white -- bug (keith)  Fix when using keybindings to drop effects the panel reset is not respected on change in effect -- bug (keith)  Fix multi light per node candy canes don't display correctly -- bug (keith)  Fix timezone SMS adjust breaks test message feature -- bug (keith)  Fix blacklist filtered messages not sending SMS response but blacklisted phone was -- bug (keith)  When displaying default message when playing SMS suppress the text format